CPD exemptions

 Calculating an exemption

-For periods from 1 July 2021, members are no longer required to submit an application in writing to CA ANZ other than for exceptional circumstances, or if you wish your exemption to be recorded on your My CA CPD log.
-If so, members should use the CPD exemption form on My CA. Otherwise, members should calculate their CPD exemption and keep this with their CPD records.
-If a member is selected as part of the CA ANZ CPD monitoring programme, they will be asked to provide a copy of these calculations supporting their exemption.
+In accordance with our Regulation CR7, members are not required to apply to CA ANZ for a CPD exemption other than on the grounds of exceptional circumstances.
+Members should calculate their own CPD exemption and keep this with their CPD records.
+If a member is selected by CA ANZ for a CPD review, they will be asked to provide a copy of these calculations supporting their CPD exemption.

-The information you need to keep with your records is:
+The information you need to keep with your CPD records and/or is required to use the CPD Exemption Calculator tool above:

-For instance, if you are away for six months on parental leave during one triennium you would note that fact and also the dates of the parental leave and the calculation showing that an exemption of 15 verifiable hours based upon 6/36 months multiplied by 90 applies.
+For example, you are away for six months on parental leave during one triennium.
+You would note that fact and the dates of the parental leave and provide your calculation showing that an exemption of 15 verifiable hours based upon 6/36 months multiplied by 90 total verifiable hours applies.
 Your verifiable CPD hours for that triennium would be reduced to 75 hours.
-Note that you would still be obliged to undertake 6 hours verifiable ethics CPD in the triennium where your triennium commences on or after 1 July 2024, otherwise 2 hours verifiable ethics CPD is required.

 Where the minimum CPD calculated in accordance with the above is less than 10 hours per triennium, no minimum CPD per triennium applies.